techconnector/backend/README.md

 $ git clone https://github.com/techconnector/backend.git
 ```

-After downloading the source code for the server; go inside the **server folder** via the _CMD_ or _Terminal_ and run the following command, to install all the project's dependencies:
+After downloading the source code for the server; go inside the **backend folder** via the _CMD_ or _Terminal_ and run the following command, to install all the project's dependencies:

 ```bash
 $ npm install